flybot-sg/lasagna-pull/README.md

 If a value is not present in data, its value pulled will be `:robertluo.pullable.core/not-found` by default.
 However, you can specific it by using `:not-found 0` to change it.

+### `:with` option

+If a value is a function, you can pass `:with` arguments, it will apply these arguments to the function and return it.

 ## License
 Copyright © 2020 Robertluo